v13abh/ansible-fedora24-config/README.md

 ### Deploy

-Next we change to the cloned directory and deploy the playbook with th -K switch so we are prompted for our SUDO password:
+Now we can change to the cloned directory and deploy the playbook with th -K switch so we are prompted for our SUDO password:

     ansible-playbook playbook.yml -K